THE FUTURE NEEDS DIVERSITY

 Der Zirkel zu allen Vielfaltsdimensionen der Charta der Vielfalt

-The Diversity Charter encompasses seven dimensions of diversity that are most closely linked to an individual’s identity: age, migration background & nationality, gender & gender identity, physical & mental abilities, religion & worldview, sexual orientation, and social background.
+The Diversity Charter identifies seven dimensions of diversity that are most closely linked to an individual’s identity: age, migration background and nationality, gender and gender identity, physical and mental abilities, religion and worldview, sexual orientation, and social background.

-In addition to these core dimensions, external dimensions such as income and professional experience are also relevant.
-Unlike the core dimensions of diversity, these are significantly more fluid.
+In addition to these core dimensions, external factors such as income and professional experience are also relevant.
+Unlike the core dimensions of diversity, these are significantly more variable.
 When considering diversity, it is important to take into account both its holistic nature and its intersectionality—that is, the interplay of multiple identity characteristics.

 Age

-The core dimension of age refers to employees of different ages, ranging from young professionals just starting their careers to experienced specialists—that is, Traditionals, Baby Boomers, and Generations X, Y, and Z. Different generations often exhibit distinct characteristics, perspectives, and value systems, which presents both challenges and opportunities.
-It is important to recognize the skills and perspectives of all age groups, ensure knowledge transfer between generations, and implement a life-cycle-oriented HR policy.
+The core dimension of age refers to employees of different ages, ranging from young professionals just starting their careers to experienced specialists—that is, Traditionals, Baby Boomers, and Generations X, Y, and Z. Different generations often exhibit different characteristics, perspectives, and value systems, which presents both challenges and opportunities.
+It is important to recognize the skills and perspectives of all age groups, ensure the transfer of knowledge between generations, and implement a life-stage-oriented human resources policy.

-Example measures: Setting up age-appropriate workplaces, introducing mentoring or knowledge transfer programs, implementing health management.
+Examples of measures: creating age-appropriate workplaces, introducing mentoring or knowledge-transfer programs, and implementing health management.

-Example measures: Diverse team composition, offering intercultural training, promoting language training.
+Examples of measures: Diverse team composition; offering intercultural training; promoting language training.

-The dimension of gender and gender identity aims to promote equality and support all genders in the professional context.
+The dimension of gender and gender identity aims to achieve equality and promote all genders in the workplace.
 The goal is to overcome stereotypes and build a corporate culture that ensures equal career opportunities and pay for all genders and gender identities.
-Raising awareness of gender diversity and creating flexible working conditions, as well as ensuring equal opportunities and acceptance, are key aspects of this dimension.
+Raising awareness of gender diversity, creating flexible working conditions, and fostering equal opportunities and acceptance are key aspects of this dimension.

-Example measures: Designing gender-sensitive recruitment and promotion processes, creating gender-diverse teams, and providing leadership training focused on unconscious biases.
+Examples of measures: designing gender-sensitive recruiting and promotion processes, creating gender-diverse teams, and providing leadership training focused on unconscious biases.

-The inclusion of people with disabilities, chronic illnesses, or neurodivergent individuals is central to this dimension.
+The inclusion of people with disabilities, chronic illnesses, or neurodivergent individuals is at the heart of this dimension.
 The goal is to break down barriers, improve accessibility, and adapt the work environment so that all employees can fully develop their abilities.
 Raising awareness and offering specific support services help foster an inclusive work environment.

-Example measures: Supporting young people with severe disabilities in vocational training, cooperating with disability organizations, and establishing barrier-free workplaces.
+Examples of measures: Supporting young people with severe disabilities in vocational training, collaborating with disability organizations, and setting up accessible workplaces.

 The Religion & Beliefs dimension refers to the recognition and inclusion of various faiths, spiritual, and secular beliefs.
 Companies that take this dimension into account create a culture of openness, tolerance, and respect in which religious and ideological needs are accommodated and accepted.

-Example measures: Setting up quiet rooms, adapting cafeteria offerings to religious customs, observing religious holidays (e.g., when planning vacations or scheduling important meetings).
+Example measures: Setting up quiet rooms, adapting cafeteria offerings to religious customs, and taking religious holidays into account (e.g., when planning vacations or scheduling important meetings).

 This dimension encompasses the recognition and support of queer individuals in the workplace.
 Companies should create an atmosphere of acceptance in which employees can openly express their identity and personality—without fear of discrimination.
 Diversity-conscious policies and open communication are essential for this.

-Example measures: Initiate an LGBTIQ* network; conduct an assessment to identify and eliminate discrimination.
+Examples of measures: Launch an LGBTIQ* network; conduct an assessment to identify and eliminate discrimination.

 Social background refers to the diverse life and educational paths that people bring to the workplace.
 Unfortunately, social background still influences educational and labor market opportunities today.
 Recognizing this diversity means promoting equal opportunity, breaking down prejudices, and identifying and utilizing talent regardless of socioeconomic background.

-Example measures: Supporting people with low levels of education in their training, implementing a mentoring program for employees from non-academic backgrounds, engaging social enterprises, and initiating joint projects.
+Examples of measures: Supporting people with low levels of education in their training; implementing a mentoring program for employees from non-academic backgrounds; involving social enterprises; and initiating joint projects.

 Events on the topic of diversity